fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Spring 2021 I am the [Writing Intensive Program (WIP)](https://write.uga.edu/programs/wip/) TA for Math 5001: Arithmetic and Problem Solving for Elementary School Teachers.
+In Spring 2022 I am the [Writing Intensive Program (WIP)](https://write.uga.edu/programs/wip/) TA for Math 5001: Arithmetic and Problem Solving for Elementary School Teachers.

-Office hours for Fall 2021 are
+Office hours for Spring 2022 are

 * by appointment